liady/frontend-code-challenge/README.md

 ## The Weather Impact Dashboard

-In this exercise, you will create a weather dashboard that presents an impact of specific weather insights on locations that we are interested over the timeline.
+In this exercise, you will create a weather dashboard that presents an impact of specific weather insights on locations of interest over a timeline.

 For this purpose the repository contains a mock server that will represent our api.
 In order to run the server use `npm run api`.
 The api contains following routes: